M1cha/lxdocker/README.md

 For simple setups, the LXD host, the device running `lxdocker`, and the device running the `lxc` CLI are all the the system.
 This is also what the rest of the README assumes.
+[Here](https://github.com/M1cha/homeserver/blob/main/configs/lxd/instances/lxdocker.yaml) is the instance config I use for the lxdocker container.

 ## YAML image specification format
 Currently this is quite simple but may be extended as the need rises.